-Yes, the government imposes a 25% administrative loan fee for undergraduate study that is charged on each amount deferred at the time of deferral.
-This 25% loan fee does not count towards the overall loan limit.
+At present, the government imposes a 25% administrative loan fee for undergraduate study that is charged on each amount deferred at the time of deferral.
+The 25% loan fee does not count towards the overall loan limit.
 No loan fee applies to postgraduate study.

-You will need to start repaying your FEE-HELP loan when your repayment income reaches a certain level, which in 2017-2018 is $55,874.
-The amount you have to repay is calculated by the Tax Office each year.
-You should let your employer know you have a FEE-HELP debt and they can withhold money from your pay to cover your repayments.
+You will need to start repaying your FEE-HELP loan when your repayment income reaches a certain level, which in 2017-18 is $55,874.
+The amount you have to repay (commencing at a rate of 4%) is calculated by the tax office ecah year.
+You should let your employer know you have a FEE-HELP debt and thay can withhold money from your salary to cover your repayments.